-NAMI Family & Friends is a free four-hour seminar that informs people who have loved ones with a mental health condition how to best support them.
+NAMI Family & Friends is a free four-hour seminar that informs people who have loved ones with mental health conditions on how to best support them.
 It’s also an opportunity to meet other people in similar situations and gain community support.

-NAMI Family-to-Family is a free, 12-session class for families, partners and friends of individuals with mental illness.
+NAMI Family-to-Family is a free, 8-session class for families, partners, and friends of individuals with mental illness.
 The course is designed to facilitate a better understanding of mental illness, increase coping skills and empower participants to become advocates for their family members.
 This program was designated as an evidence-based program by SAMHSA.

-NAMI Peer-to-Peer is a free, 10-session educational program for adults with mental illness who are looking to better understand their condition and journey toward recovery.
-Taught by a trained team of people who’ve been there, the program includes presentations, discussion and interactive exercises.
+NAMI Peer-to-Peer is a free, 8-session educational program for adults with mental illness who are looking to better understand their condition and journey toward recovery.
+Taught by a trained team of people who’ve been there, the program includes presentations, discussion, and interactive exercises.
 Everything is confidential, and NAMI never recommends a specific medical therapy or treatment approach.

 Mental Health First Aid is a public education program that introduces participants to risk factors and warning signs of mental illnesses, builds understanding of their impact, and overviews common supports.
 This 8-hour course uses role-playing and simulations to demonstrate how to offer initial help in a mental health crisis and connect persons to the appropriate professional, peer, social, and self-help care.
 The program also teaches the common risk factors and warning signs of specific types of illnesses, like anxiety, depression, substance use, bipolar disorder, eating disorders, and schizophrenia.